Fairfax Reckless Driving Attorney

 In Virginia, Reckless Driving is the most commonly charged Class I Misdemeanor, and it can carry severe (and surprising) consequences.
 There are many reasons an individual may be charged with Reckless Driving, including:

-Failure to stop for a school bus.
+- Failure to stop for a school bus.
 Virginia Code 46.2-869 allows drivers who do not stop for a properly equipped school bus that is loading or unloading passengers to be charged with Reckless Driving.
 The same goes for ignoring emergency vehicles under Code 46.2-829.
-(See this article in the Washington Post for a case where Eric Clingan not only won a dismissal for his client, but his quick thinking and attention to detail resulted in the re-writing of this very law or watch THIS NBC News Video below highlighting Eric’s success in this type of case..)
+(See this article in the Washington Post for a case where Eric Clingan not only won a dismissal for his client, but his quick thinking and attention to detail resulted in the re-writing of this very law or watch THIS NBC News Video below highlighting Eric’s

 You can also be charged with Reckless Driving if you drive too fast for the current traffic conditions, race another vehicle, pass another motor vehicle at a railroad crossing, or pass two vehicles abreast.
 These are just some of the many different ways (23 and counting) to be charged with Reckless Driving in Virginia.